(Redirected from Video review)

 Instant replay was introduced by Major League Baseball on August 28, 2008.
-MLB became the last of the four major North American sports leagues to use instant replay, mostly over the objections of baseball purists and commissioner Bud Selig, who believe that replays break the longstanding tradition of putting each game's fate in the hands of the umpires on the field.
-Others object to replays lenghtening an already long game.
+MLB became the last of the four major North American sports leagues to use instant replay, mostly over the objections of baseball purists and commissioner Bud Selig, who believed that replays would break the longstanding tradition of putting each game's fate in the hands of the umpires on the field.
+Others objected to replays lengthening an already long game.

-The instant replay only applies to home run calls in three situations:
+Under its initial form, the instant replay only applied to home run calls in three situations:

 - to determine whether the ball is fair or foul;

 - to determine if the ball has left the playing field;

 - to determine if the home run was subject to fan interference.